welel/dialog-chat-bot/README.md

 - Ability to set a character for both the bot and the user.
 - Can handle multiple conversations with different users simultaneously.
 - Saves conversation histories to a storage for future reference.
+- Supports voice input (processes to text and sends to the model).

 # 🛠️ Requirements